ASE2019-red/thingy-api-red/README.md

 The definition of the API can be found in the [swagger.yaml](./swagger.yaml) file.
 If the API is running, this definition is displayed at its [root](http://localhost:8000/).

 ## Persistence
-The two database systems can be started for local development via `docker-compose`.
+The two database systems can be started for local development via `docker-compose up -d influx postgres`.
 The ports are published, which makes it possible to access the databases.

 For the productive environment, the microservices are located in a common overlay network, which makes external access impossible.